...

 WOCCA ROCCA curry and…UJI (ウォッカロッカ宇治店)

-Besides the spices in the curry paste, there are a couple of different grounded spices available on the table.
+Besides the spices in the curry paste, there are a couple of different ground spices available on the table.
 So you can experiment and add each spice to your curry to see if the flavor you have just created tastes better!

 Tip: You can see the Uji River from their counter seats.